 Beaches catered towards British tourists, beaches catered towards Russain and Israeli tourists, and there are beaches that are more popular with Indian tourists over foreign tourists.

-I spoke to some fellow travel bloggers who told me their favourite beach in Goa and why this Goa Beach is perfect for foreigners travelling to Goa!
+I spoke to some fellow travel bloggers who told me their favourite beach in Goa and why these beaches in Goa for foreigners are the best beaches in Goa to visit!

 SIM CARD FOR INDIA

 I absolutely loved Palolem Beach in South Goa.
-It reminded me of the beaches in Thailand or in the Philippines which is why I think it’s the perfect beach in Goa for foreigners.
+It reminded me of the beaches in Thailand or in the Philippines which is why I think it’s one of the best beaches in Goa for foreigners!

 Palolem Beach is not a huge beach but not small either and it’s located in a nice bay.
 The beach has lots of restaurants lining it offering sunbeds free of charge when you buy food or a drink from them.
 None of them are flashy and there are no high rise hotels on the beach, or even in the area, just lots of huts and small buildings which helps create the paradise of Palolem Beach in Goa.